LONDON MARKETS: FTSE 100 Drops To 4-month Low As Pound Soars To Highest Since Brexit Vote

 U.K. stocks slumped to its lowest level in four months on Friday, pressured by a rally in the pound after a super-dovish Bank of England member hinted interest rates could rise in coming months.

-The FTSE 100 index slid 1.3% to 7,202.10, setting it on track for its lowest close since early May, according to FactSet figures.
-For the week, the blue-chip benchmark was headed for a 2.4% gain, the biggest since mid-August.
+The FTSE 100 index slid 1.2% to 7,210.03, setting it on track for its lowest close since early May, according to FactSet figures.
+The market seemed to shrug off a suspected terror incident in London (http://www.marketwatch.com/story/terror-explosion-on-london-underground-train-injures-passengers-2017-09-15), which left at least 23 injured after an explosion on board an underground train.

-Meanwhile, the pound soared to its highest dollar value since the U.K.'s Brexit vote (http://www.marketwatch.com/story/ballistic-pound-shoots-up-to-highest-level-since-brexit-vote-2017-09-15) in June last year on increased expectation the BOE will raise rates by the end of the year.
+Meanwhile, the pound soared to its highest dollar value since the U.K.'s Brexit vote (http://www.marketwatch.com/story/ballistic-pound-shoots-up-to-highest-level-since-brexit-vote-2017-09-15) in June last year, on expectations the BOE will raise interest rates by the end of the year.
 Sterling bought $1.3617, up from $1.3398 late Thursday in New York.

-A higher U.K. currency tends to slam the FTSE 100 lower, as it impacts the earnings of the index's many multinational companies that make a bulk of their money overseas.
+A stronger U.K. currency tends to slam the FTSE 100 lower, as it weighs on the earnings of the index's many multinational companies that make a bulk of their money overseas.

 Gertjan Vlieghe, traditionally one of the most dovish members on the Monetary Policy Committee, said in a speech that rates may need to go up in "coming months."